Where to get brighter headlight bulbs

 No. That’s a gimmick.
 Some bulb companies apply a blue or purple filter coating on the bulb to produce a whiter light by filtering out some of the red spectrum.
 But make no mistake about it, the filtered coating actually reduces the bulb’s light output.
 It’s no different than putting a blue filter over your camera lens.

-Whiter appears brighter than ordinary headlight bulbs because it tricks your brain into thinking it’s brighter.
-Whiter like helps you see more contrast, the light from those bulbs is not brighter.
+Whiter headlights appear brighter than ordinary headlight bulbs because they trick your brain into thinking they’re brighter.
+While whiter headlights help you see more contrast, the light from those bulbs is not brighter.

 Blue headlight bulbs actually produce more glare

 Blue or purple light will never help improve your night vision.
-Just the opposite, blue or purple light actually reduces your night time vision because the bulbs produce more glare.
-In fact, laboratory studies prove that blue and purple tinted bulbs produce 50% more glare than clear bulbs.
+In fact, the opposite is true: Blue or purple light actually reduces your nighttime vision because the bulbs produce more glare.
+In fact, laboratory studies prove that blue and purple-tinted bulbs produce 50% more glare than clear bulbs.

 Retrofit LED bulbs are no different than blue or purple tinted halogen bulbs